Tips for Being Sea Turtle Friendly

 - Do not leave beach gear, holes or trash on the beach.

 - Volunteer and also participate in the Adopt-A-Nest program.

 - Sea turtle nesting season is May 1- October 31.

 - Three species of sea turtles nest on Alabama’s Gulf Coast: green, Kemp’s ridley and loggerhead

 - Sea turtles are protected by the Endangered Species Act.
 It is against the law to disturb nesting sea turtles, hatchlings, or their nests.

 - Sea turtles first appeared about 200 million years ago when dinosaurs still roamed the earth.
 Sea turtles, the last of the ancient reptiles, are like living fossils.

-- Female sea turtles lay an average of 110 leathery, ping-pong-size eggs at a time.
-Only a few young turtles, however, will make it to adulthood.
+- Female sea turtles lay an average of 110 round, leathery eggs at a time.
+Only a few young turtles, however, will survive to adulthood.

 - Hatchling sea turtles find their way to the gulf waters by moonlight or starlight.